 Many of the GPS issues experienced in prior iOS platforms were addressed in iOS 12.
-We have found the GPS function to be pretty stable and strong even within the iOS 13 betas.
+We found the GPS function to be stable and strong even within the iOS 13 betas.

 - Make sure that you’ve set the date, time, and time zone correctly on the device in Settings > General > Date & Time.
 If possible, use Set Automatically.
-Toggle it to OFF and then ON and check if the accuracy improves.
+Toggle it off and on and check if the accuracy improves.

-The rumored new R Series location co-processor in the new iPhone 11 models is expected to feature Ulta-wide-band technology which will make location accuracy even more precise.
+The rumored new R Series location co-processor in the iPhone 11 models is expected to feature ultra-wide-band technology which makes location accuracy even more precise.

 Deep-Dive with our post: GPS Issues With iPhone after Latest iOS Upgrade

-Important GPS note for older iPhone and iPad models (NOT eligible for iOS 13)
+Important GPS note for older iPhone and iPad models that aren’t eligible for new updates

-Users with older iPhones, who could not update to iOS 12 should check out Apple’s iOS 9.3.6 and iOS 10.3.4 updates.
-These exclusive updates from Apple (announced in July 2019) were provided to tackle GPS related issues on older devices.
+Users with older iPhones or iPads, who could not update to iOS 12 should check out Apple’s iOS 9.3.6 and iOS 10.3.4 updates.
+These exclusive updates from Apple (announced in July 2019) were provided to tackle GPS-related issues on older devices.

 Apple had mentioned that: